 - News Release

-Looking ahead, the DIC Group will continue working to strengthen its blue-green algae cultivation business with the aim of providing products that deliver true value to customers in the areas of both healthcare and personal care.
+Looking ahead, DIC Group will continue strengthening microalgae, including blue-green algae, cultivation, providing products that can deliver true value to customers in healthcare and personal care in more sustainable ways.